tanelam/Snakes-and-Ladders/README.md

 # Snakes and Ladders

 Flatiron School Mod 4 final project.
-It's an interactive game of the classic board game.
+Snakes and Ladders is an interactive game of the classic board game.